aoede3/taujs-server/README.md

 In ensuring a particular 'route' receives data for hydration there are two options:

-1. An HTTP call syntactically not unlike 'fetch' providing params to a 'fetch' call
+1. Internal service call returning data as per your architecture
-2. Internal service call returning data as per your architecture
+2. An HTTP call from your app passing resolved data to @taujs/server

-In supporting Option 2. there is a registry of services.
+In supporting Option 1. there is a registry of services.
 More detail in 'Service Registry'.

 Each routes 'path' is a simple URL regex as per below examples.